-This question — do I understand ESEA — should have been a starting point for President Obama and all 535 members of Congress as they approached the reauthorization of ESEA (Elementary and Secondary Education Act).
+This question — do I understand ESEA? — should have been a starting point for President Obama and all 535 members of Congress as they approached the reauthorization of ESEA (Elementary and Secondary Education Act).

-ESEA —the original 1965 law— and NCLB (No Child Left Behind) are technically the same law but the similarities in their purposes and methods are few.
+ESEA —the original 1965 Elementary and Secondary Education Act — and NCLB (No Child Left Behind) are technically the same law but the similarities in their purposes and methods are few.

 ESEA was actually enacted in 1965 and its focus was on funding to children disadvantaged by poverty.
 The funds were to meet under-privileged children’s educational needs through improved teacher, counselor, and state leadership training, community support services, and increasing support for libraries and learning materials.

-The provisions ended in 2007?
 That’s confusing.
-It makes it sound as if NCLB ended; it did not!
+It sounds as if NCLB ended; it did not!
 Congress just FAILED at that point to do their jobs and review and rewrite it.
 So, the detrimental effects of the law continued unchecked for eight more years…..and beyond (see UPDATE below).

-Less than a year after it was put into action, a committee reviewed the results and found that the dollars were being used in a variety of ways….The 1965 ESEA was based on JFK’s vision.The “assessment” requirement was to prove the effectiveness of the school’s plans in meeting the needs of impoverished children.
+Less than a year after the 1965 ESEA was put into action, a committee reviewed the results and found that the dollars were being used in a variety of ways. …The 1965 ESEA was based on JFK’s vision.The “assessment” requirement was to prove the effectiveness of the school’s plans in meeting the needs of impoverished children.
 For example, the assessment of program effectiveness in decreasing the number of anemic children might include a variety of indicators (number of low-income parents attending adult nutrition classes, food distribution numbers, number of local nurses trained to educate new parents, final blood screening results, etc.).
 The assessment was to fit the program of improvement and the only mention of measuring achievement was this…

 Yes, eventually, but not in this law.
 It wasn’t the main focus.
 Monitoring the achievement gap became more important when the U.S. Department of Education was created in part to ensure equal access to quality education.
-They then went on to create the National Assessment of Educational Progress (NAEP), which is well-respected in the education field and not seen as objectionable by most of the parents who now are protesting and boycotting excessive standardized testing (which was not part of ESEA until NCLB).
+They then created the National Assessment of Educational Progress (NAEP), using it to monitor educational trends.

 Facebook Question: Isn’t it true that schools are entitled to additional federal funding if they meet performance standards?

 This was not true with the original ESEA.
-It’s funding was focused on children from low-income families and an accounting of wise use of federal dollars.
+ESEA’s funding focused on children from low-income families and an accounting of wise use of federal dollars.
 Districts receiving federal funds needed to demonstrate results based on an assessment of how well they were meeting the needs of children (inputs) as well as improving success in academics (outcomes).